 Blasko.
 The Kaniksu Land Trust will hold the conservation easement.

 The conservation agreement keeps the land in private ownership.
 Ms. Blasko can still farm and cut timber on the property.
 However, it cannot be sub-divided or used for residential, industrial or commercial uses.

 “This program is a great option for families who value prudent and ongoing agricultural and timber production while allowing them to benefit the community by protecting the natural resources we all enjoy,” shared Greg Becker, District Conservationist for the NRCS.

-The farm’s size, significant proportion of prime and important agricultural soils, and extensive frontage along the Pack River and other tributary streams helped to make it successful in this nationally competitive program.
+The farm’s size, a significant proportion of prime and important agricultural soils, and extensive frontage along the Pack River and other tributary streams helped to make it successful in this nationally competitive program.
 As development creeps in due to increasing growth in the region, this property helps to retain the agricultural values and scenic views that define the region.

 By entering this agreement, Ms. Blasko has joined the ranks of other conservation-minded producers in the region who have protected their lands for the future while maintaining profitable and sustainable livestock operations.

 “We are honored to work with Ms. Blasko to help protect the family farms and ranches at the heart of our region’s agricultural heritage.
 Local ranches like this create jobs, protect water quality, provide wildlife habitat, and preserve the culture and history of our region,” said Eric Grace, Executive Director of Kaniksu Land Trust.